-I know where you are coming from.
-I am not a native Spanish speaker; I did not start learning until I was 16.
-Even now, I have to “think” about what I want to say, and continue to make mistakes.
-Luckily, if children learn a language early enough, it becomes ingrained into their mind at a deeper level.
-Instead of “translating from English to Spanish”, your child will be able to just communicate; in the language at hand.
-This is a gift that children are given.
-So, even if you do not know Spanish (or are not fluent) – you should still give your child the gift of being bilingual!
-Let me make it easy for you:
+Teaching Spanish as a second language is a big step.
+So, I know where you are coming from.
+I am not a native Spanish speaker either.
+I did not start learning until I was in my teens.
+Even now, I have to think about what I want to say and I continue to make mistakes.
+Luckily, if children learn a second language early enough, it becomes ingrained into their mind at a deeper level.
+Instead of just translating from English to Spanish, your child will be able to communicate bilingually.
+This is a great gift that children are given.
+So, even if you do not know Spanish, or aren’t fluent, you should still give your child the gift of being bilingual!
+Let me offer 5 tips for teaching your child Spanish:

 1. Have a role model/family member learn the language with your child.

 But, seriously, I just don’t have time!!!
 Ok, I understand.
-Then someone else close to yoru child must learn the language with them (or if they already know it, even better).
-This could be an older sibling, an uncle, cousin, grandparent, etc. By having someone that they spend quite a bit of time with together; their learning will be reinforced.
+Then someone else close to your child must learn the language with them (or if they already know it, even better).
+This could be an older sibling, an uncle, a cousin, a grandparent, etc. Having someone that they spend quality time with will make sure their learning will be reinforced.

-2. Realize that learning Spanish is not a simple choice – but a lifestyle decision.
+2. Realize that teaching your child Spanish is not a simple choice – but a lifestyle decision.

-Don’t want to lecture you too much more…but, you must understand that learning Spanish is not just about taking a few lessons a week or reading a couple of books.
-It is a lifestyle decision that your family makes together.
-You must have a firm bilingual action plan, such as: (for example, Jessica being the child)
+I don’t want to lecture you too much more, but, you must understand that learning Spanish is not just about taking a few lessons a week or reading a couple of books.
+It is a lifestyle decision that your family must make together.
+You must have a firm bilingual action plan, such as (for example, Jessica being the child):

-We will bring Jessica to one Spanish language event a month (such as a Hispanic Market, or trading event, etc.)
+- We will bring Jessica to one Spanish language event a month (such as a Hispanic Market, trading event, etc.)

 3. Go to a playgroup or social meeting.

 This is an excellent option; and very necessary.
-There is a great chance that these sort of Spanish language playgroups are already happening in your area.
-Definitely check out www.meetup.com – for simple events to attend; or make your own event.
+There is a great chance that these sorts of Spanish language playgroups are already happening in your area.
+Definitely check out the site Meetup – for simple events to attend; or make your own event.
 Being able to interact with children their same age, playing, having fun, and enjoying some snacks will make learning a language a whole lot more fun.
-WARNING: Make sure that you (or someone) is actually organizing activities or some sort of “language” oriented playing; if it is just a social meeting without language, some much is missed.
+WARNING: Make sure that you (or someone) are actually organizing activities or some sort of “language” oriented playing; if it is just a social meeting without language, so much is missed.

-4. Surround your child with tools for success: books, music, movies.
+4. Surround your child with tools for success: books, music, and movies.

-Take this seriously; and you will get results!
+Take this seriously, and you will get results!
 Instead of always listening to regular music, buy some Spanish language CDs for learning; or switch over to a Latin station.
-Buy DVDs which help to teach Spanish, or just watch movies with Spanish subtitles and/or audio.
-Buy a lot of bilingual books in English/Spanish (as this format will help you to teach the language, since you know how to read!) – of course you can see all of our English/Spanish bilingual books.
-Also, buy some Spanish only books at a lower reading level than your child is at; to get more immersion.
+Download videos that help to teach Spanish, or just watch movies with Spanish subtitles and/or audio.
+Buy a lot of bilingual books in English/Spanish (as this format will help you to teach the language since you know how to read!) – of course, you can see all of our English/Spanish bilingual books.
+Also, buy some Spanish-only books at a lower reading level than your child is at; to get more immersion.

-5. Make learning the language fun and REWARDING for your child
+5. Make teaching your child Spanish fun and REWARDING for your child

 Of course, your child may or may not be ecstatic about all of your bilingual steps.
-They will be more excited if they tie learning language = fun; or Spanish = rewards.
-When your child finishes reading 10 bilingual books or Spanish books; give them a prize of an ice cream cone, for example.
-When your child can say an entire sentence in Spanish; or converse with a native speaker in a restaurant – reward that.
+They will be more excited if they tie learning the language to fun; or Spanish = rewards.
+When your child finishes reading 10 bilingual books or Spanish books; give them a reward of some sort.
+When your child can say an entire sentence in Spanish; or converse with a native speaker in a restaurant, reward that.
 Tie learning and goals of the language to prizes such as: going to their favorite restaurant, going to the movies, a theme park, or a new toy.